-*Cross, M. P., & Pressman, S. D. (in press).
+*Cross, M. P., & Pressman, S. D. (2017).
 Understanding the connections between positive affect and health.
 In C. L. Cooper and J. C. Quick (Eds.), The Handbook of Stress and Health: A Guide to Research and Practice.

 Pressman, S.D.
 (2016).
 Sarah Pressman.
 In A. Jarden, G. Slemp, A. Chia, E. Lahti, & E. Hwang (Eds.), Positive Psychologists on Positive Psychology (3rd Ed.), 24-40.

 Pressman, S.D. & *Bowlin, S. (2014).
 Positive Affect: A pathway to better physical health.
 In J. Moskowitz & J. Gruber (Eds.).
 Positive Emotion: Integrating the Light and Dark Sides, p.183-205.
 Oxford University Press.

 *Hooker, E. D., & Pressman, S. D. (2018/2013).
 The healthy life.
 In R. Biswas-Diener &